Juan Cordero

 Juan Nepomuceno María Bernabé del Corazón de Jesús Cordero de Hoyos (16 May 1822, Teziutlán - 29 May 1884, Coyoacán) was a Mexican painter and muralist in the Classical style, who began his career in Rome and Florence, Italy.

 Biography

-Juan Cordero was baptized on June 11, 1822, in Sagrario Teziutlán, Puebla, Mexico.
+Juan Cordero was baptized on June 11, 1822, in Sagrario Teziutlán, Puebla, Mexican Empire.
 He is buried at Panteón del Tepeyac in the Federal District of México City, Mexico.
 His father was Tomás Antonio Cordero (1789-1859) and his mother was María Dolores Hoyos Mier.
 Juan Cordero had one sister and three brothers, he was the middle child, listed in birth order: María de la Asunción Cordero Hoyos, Manuel Cordero Hoyos, Juan Cordero de Hoyos, José María Cordero Hoyos, Francisco Cordero Hoyos.
 In 1839 Cordero married María del Los Ángeles osio Arias Caballero.
 Together they had four daughters and two sons, listed in birth order: María Dolores Cordero, Antonio Cordero, María del Carmen Cordero, Tomás Cordero, María Teresa Ramona Luisa de la Santísma Trinidad Cordero.